 The UTE-Ribera's tender was based on an annually adjusted capitation fee, initially set at 204 euros per resident.
 Health officials noted at the time that this figure was very tight.
-It had to cover all the expenses needed to provide the service (including payroll, drugs and other medical consumables, utilities, depreciation of assets and the cost of loans) whilst elsewhere in Valencia capitation fees were between 301 and 362 euros.^{lxvi} UTE- Ribera's profits were capped at 7.5%.^{lxvii}
+It had to cover all the expenses needed to provide the service (including payroll, drugs and other medical consumables, utilities, depreciation of assets and the cost of loans) whilst elsewhere in Valencia capitation fees were between 301 and 362 euros.
+Laviii UTE- Ribera's profits were capped at 7.5%.
+Laxix

 The La Ribera hospital opened in 1999.
-As a privately-run hospital, it introduced a new contract of employment terms and conditions considerably worse than those found in the public sector: pay scales were lower, hours were longer and there was less job security.
-In addition, working practices were changed to 'boost productivity'.^{lxviii}
+As a privately run hospital, it introduced a new contract of employment for staff not in the government tenured scheme.
+Terms and conditions were considerably worse than for staff in the public sector: pay scales were lower, hours were longer and there was less job security.
+In addition, working practices were changed to 'boost productivity'.\text{lxx} Medical salaries had a fixed component of 80% (90% for general practitioners) and a variable element (up to 20%) dependent, for example, on shifts or how staff responded to incentives.\text{lxxi}